mconcas/euca2ools_doc/user_guide.md

 "euca-create-keypairs"
 ----------------------

-In order to access by ssh you can create a keypair.
+In order to access through ssh you may need to create a keypair.
 Note that this command require a -f \<keyfile_name.pem\> and a name that is to be specified during the VM's creation (see below how to run an istance).

 ```{.sh}
 euca-create-keypairs -f <keyfile_name.pem> keyfile_name